philipcullen93/pands-weekly-tasks/README.md

 -- The process repeats until the value reaches 1.

 How to Use:

-To use this program, run the script (python collatz.py) and enter a positive integer when prompted.
+To use this program, run the script (python collatz.py)

+Enter a positive integer when prompted.

 How it works:
 - int(input() ensures the user enters an integer.